vistadataproject/nodeVISTA/eHMP/PVistAResources/README.md

 The Project is only interested in the RPC-backed Resources, the ones that talk to VistA.
 We will compare VDM(N), data-centric write-back with the RPC alternative.
 The directory "Tests" has eHMP's tests for some of these resources.

+### Summary

+  * invocation is behind an express-implemented REST interface (RDF Fetch Server?)
+  * that interface sometimes goes to JDS-backed Resources, sometimes to RPC-backed Resources
+  * the method parameter definitions lack commonplaces of data modeling like ranges, something that prevents data-driving the code
+  * each RPC needs a custom parser and formatter to become JSON-enabled.
+That's a lot of custom wrapper code!
+    * could get some automation by using VistA's file 8994 (remote procedure).
+It breaks out RPC parameters formally.
+Even though this would only allow _native RPC JSON_, it would be a starting point
+  * as if VPR RPC doesn't exist
+    * RPC Resource's get responses differ from VPR equivalents
+    * IEN based, not URN based
+  * only some have test code
+  * there are placeholders in this _production code_: see _lab_ writebacks

 ### Which Resources are RPC-backed

 We ran a simple grep: _grep -rnw 'Resources' -e "VistaJS.callRpc"_ to distinguish RPC-backed Resources from their JDS-only peers.
 They are ...